mudgen/diamond-2/README.md

 The `test/diamondTest.js` file gives tests for the `diamondCut` function and the Diamond Loupe functions.

-A simpler implementation of a diamond exists here: https://github.com/mudgen/diamond
+A simpler implementation of a diamond exists here: https://github.com/mudgen/diamond-1

+To understand the code of this implementation it is recommended to first understand the [diamond-1](https://github.com/mudgen/diamond-1) implementation.

 ## How to Get Started Making Your Diamond